Mathew-Samir/ecommerce-app12/README.md

 ## Description

-This project is a full-stack e-commerce application designed to provide users with a seamless online shopping experience.
-It includes features such as product browsing, shopping cart functionality, user authentication, and order management.
+This project is a Frontend e-commerce application designed to provide users with a seamless online shopping experience.
+It includes features such as product browsing and shopping cart functionality.

 ## Table of Contents